cvs-health/testilo/README.md

 ```

 When a user invokes `compare` in this example, the `call` module:
-- gets the comparison module from subdirectory `tcp99` of the subdirectory `compare` in the `process.env.FUNCTIONDIR` directory.
+- gets the comparison module from subdirectory `tcp99` of the subdirectory `compare` in the `FUNCTIONDIR` directory.
-- gets all the reports in the `scored` subdirectory of the `process.env.REPORTDIR` directory whose file names begin with `23pl`.
+- gets all the reports in the `scored` subdirectory of the `REPORTDIR` directory whose file names begin with `23pl`.
-- writes the comparative report as an HTML file named `legislators.html` to the `comparative` subdirectory of the `process.env.REPORTDIR` directory.
+- writes the comparative report as an HTML file named `legislators.html` to the `comparative` subdirectory of the `REPORTDIR` directory.

 The fourth argument to `call` (`23pl` in this example) is optional.
 If it is omitted, `call` will get and `comparer` will compare all the reports in the `scored` directory.